great-expectations/great_expectations/docs/docusaurus/docs/contributing/application_integration_support.md

 For production environments, GX recommends using the integrations defined as GX-supported.

-GX uses libraries such as Pandas, Spark, and SQLAlchemy to integrate with a wide range of data sources.
-This also allows you to deploy GX with Community-supported integrations.
+GX uses libraries such as Pandas, Spark, and SQLAlchemy to integrate with different Data Sources.
+This also allows you to deploy GX with community-supported integrations.

 ## Support categories